Nizami Ganjavi: Persian culture

-The influence of Neẓāmi's work on the subsequent development of Persian literature has been enormous and the Khamseh became a pattern that was emulated in later Persian poetry (and also in other Islamic literatures).
-The legacy of Nezami is widely felt in the Islamic world and his poetry has influenced the development of Persian, Arabic, Turkish, Kurdish and Urdu poetry amongst many other languages.
+The influence of Nizami's work on the subsequent development of Persian literature has been enormous and the Khamseh became a pattern that was emulated in later Persian poetry (and also in other Islamic literatures).
+The legacy of Nizami is widely felt in the Islamic world and his poetry has influenced the development of Persian, Arabic, Turkish, Kurdish and Urdu poetry amongst many other languages.

-In the history of Persian miniature painting, the stories in Nezami's poems alongside those of Ferdowsi's Shahnama have been the most frequently illustrated literary works.
-According to the Encyclopædia Britannica, Nezami is "admired in Persian-speaking lands for his originality and clarity of style, though his love of language for its own sake and of philosophical and scientific learning makes his work difficult for the average reader."
-Nezami composed his verses in Persian language and Western encyclopedias such as Encyclopedia of Islam, Encyclopædia Iranica, Encyclopædia Britannica and orientalists of many countries consider Nezami as a significant Persian poet and hail him as the greatest exponent of romantic epic poetry in Persian literature.
+In the history of Persian miniature painting, the stories in Nizami's poems alongside those of Ferdowsi's Shahnama have been the most frequently illustrated literary works.
+According to the Encyclopædia Britannica, Nizami is "admired in Persian-speaking lands for his originality and clarity of style, though his love of language for its own sake and of philosophical and scientific learning makes his work difficult for the average reader."
+Nizami composed his verses in Persian language and Western encyclopedias such as Encyclopedia of Islam, Encyclopædia Iranica, Encyclopædia Britannica and orientalists of many countries consider Nizami as a significant Persian poet and hail him as the greatest exponent of romantic epic poetry in Persian literature.

-Amongst the many notable poets who have taken the Five Treasures of Nezami as their model may be mentioned Amir Khusro, Jalal Farahani, Khwaju Kermani, Mohammad Katebi Tarr-Shirini, Abdul Rahman Jami, Hatefi Jami, Vahshi Bafqi, Maktabi Shirazi, Ali-Shir Nava'i, Abdul Qader-e Bedel Dehlavi, Fuzûlî, Hashemi Kermani, Fayzi, Jamali and Ahmad Khani.
-Not only poets, but also historians such as Rawandi were influenced by Nezami's poetry and used his poems as a source for rendering history.
+Amongst the many notable poets who have taken the Five Treasures of Nizami as their model may be mentioned Amir Khusro, Jalal Farahani, Khwaju Kermani, Mohammad Katebi Tarr-Shirini, Abdul Rahman Jami, Hatefi Jami, Vahshi Bafqi, Maktabi Shirazi, Ali-Shir Nava'i, Abdul Qader-e Bedel Dehlavi, Fuzuli, Hashemi Kermani, Fayzi, Jamali and Ahmad Khani.
+Not only poets, but also historians such as Rawandi were influenced by Nizami's poetry and used his poems as a source for rendering history.
 Besides these, scores of poets have started their composition with the first line of the Makhzan al-Asrar.

 According to Rudolf Gelpke, "Many later poets have imitated Nizami's work, even if they could not equal and certainly not surpass it; Persians, Turks, Indians, to name only the most important ones.
 The Persian scholar Hekmat has listed not less than forty Persian and thirteen Turkish versions of Layli and Majnun."

 According to Vahid Dastgerdi, "If one would search all existing libraries, one would probably find more than 1000 versions of Layla and Majnun."

-Jami in his Nafahatol Ons remarks that: "Although most of Nezami's work on the surface appear to be romance, in reality they are a mask for the essential truths and for the explanation of divine knowledge."
+Jami in his Nafahatol Ons remarks that: "Although most of Nizami's work on the surface appear to be romance, in reality they are a mask for the essential truths and for the explanation of divine knowledge."

-Jami in his Baharestan mentions that "Nezami's excellence is more manifest than the sun and has no need of description.
-Hashemi of Kerman remarks: The empire of poetry obtained its law and order from Nezami's beautiful verses and To present words before Nezami's silent speech is a waste of time."
+Jami in his Baharestan mentions that "Nizami's excellence is more manifest than the sun and has no need of description."
+Hashemi of Kerman remarks: The empire of poetry obtained its law and order from Nizami's beautiful verses and to present words before Nizami's silent speech is a waste of time."